VANatHeritage/ConsVision_RecreationModel/docs/facilities_v2.md

 2. Public fishing lakes

-   - lake polygons were grouped using a quarter-mile grouping distance
+   - were grouped using a quarter-mile grouping distance

    - for lakes not already associated with an access point, generated ***one point each***:
      - for lakes intersecting roads - the closest point on road intersections to the lake centroid